xrdocs/cloud-scale-networking/_tutorials/ncs5500-things-to-know.md

 | NCS-55A2-MOD-HD-S | Jericho+ w/o eTCAM | 1 | 786k in LEM + 256-350k in LPM |
 | NCS-55A2-MOD-SE-S | Jericho+ w/o eTCAM | 1 | 786k in LEM + 256-350k in LPM + 4M in eTCAM |

-Each ASIC is associated by 4GB of GDDR5 memory (total is the multiplication of number of NPU by 4GB)
+Buffers: Each ASIC is associated by 4GB of GDDR5 memory (total is the multiplication of number of NPU by 4GB)

 ### Supported optics